 Bharathi Jayanthi Zvara, PhD

-Dr. Bharathi Zvara is an assistant professor with extensive experience as an early childhood developmental scientist whose work informs programs and policies focused on children born into families experiencing risk and challenge from conditions associated with trauma, maternal depression, poverty, and violence.
+Dr. Bharathi Zvara is an associate professor with extensive experience as an early childhood developmental scientist whose work informs programs and policies focused on children born into families experiencing risk and challenge from conditions associated with trauma, maternal depression, poverty, and violence.
 In studying the role of the family as the central context for young children’s health and development, she focuses on parenting behavior and parent-child relationships across childhood.
 Employing diverse methods such as behavioral observation of parent-child interactions and biomarkers, her research centers on identifying the specific effects of childhood adversity across multiple levels of adaptation and influence (e.g., community, family, individual), as well as the processes that underlie the emergence and patterning of these effects impacting health and wellbeing.
 Her current applied research examines (1) how adversity broadly, and childhood trauma in particular, influence developmental pathways toward psychopathology and competence across multiple generations, and, (2) how the quality of interactions between parents and young children impacts risk for poor self-regulation and childhood obesity.

 PSYC 250 Child Development